dxdxdt/UnityAutoBuild/README.md

 the output directories as needed.

 In a working directory exist `git` directory and `UnityAutoBuild.xml` file.
-The `git` is a bare git repository the script manages, and the xml file is the configuration file that you can use to configure the script's behaviour.
+The `git` directory is a bare git repository the script manages, and the xml file is the configuration file that you can use to configure the script's behaviour.
 Note that the main script(`uab-build`) takes no parameter.
 The script is controlled via environment variables and the config XML file.

 It is the user's job to program additional works like copying the output binaries or mailing the result.